Abd1997-Dev/Design-and-Testbench-of-the-JTAG-TAP-Controller/README.md

 **TAP Controller**

 It is the important component of JTAG.
 It consists of 16 FSM States as shown in fig. 1.
+The state changes based on the value of TMS.
+The TMS value is mentioned in the line connecting each states.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/73669849/232761135-9bc30a2d-ca1d-42e6-96ae-542aadb05527.png" width="400" height="500">